Special Events Senior Producer:

 During the opening hours of the EU Council building, the Eurovisoin standup will be located inside the Atrium, on the mezzanine on the left hand side when facing the Council main entrance.

-As from 17:00 GMT (closing time of the EU Council building), live standups will be done on the rue de la Loi, with the EU Council building as a backdrop.
+As from 17:00 GMT (closing time of the EU Council building), live standups will be done in front of the EU Commission Berlaymont building main entrance with the Europa building (new Council building) as a backdrop.